BeckhamT/PythonGame-CP190-/README.md

 ## Files:

-  *should probably seperate classes into other files*
+  main.py runs all the levels

-  main.py contains all the code required to run the game
+  levls.py contains all the levels and level classes

+  inventory.py contains the players inventory as well as the item class